18 Inexpensive Sustainable Homes Almost Anyone Can Afford

 Photo by Lannie Boesiger, courtesy Method Homes

 The cost of building a custom new home continues to go up.
-According to HomeAdvisor, the average new home built in the United States was $287,982 in early 2021, but with more aspiring buyers than sellers, that figure is rising.
-And the alternative, an existing home, is no better bargain.
-The National Association of Realtors reported in March of 2021 a 17-percent gain gain in existing-home sales prices.
+According to HomeAdvisor, the typical new home built in the United States in 2023 was $121,099 to $502,765.
+And because buyers continue to outnumber sellers, that figure is rising.
+The alternative, an existing home, is no better bargain.

 LESS WASTE

-Modular homes are often built as more tightly sealed structures, too, which means that in addition to less material waste, they also waste less energy and can lower your heating and cooling costs, according to the National Association of Home Builders.
+Builders usually construct modular homes as tightly sealed structures.
+This means they also waste less energy and can lower your heating and cooling costs.

 DURABILITY

-Not every house could stand up to the long journey of being shipped from the factory to a homebuilding site.
-To reinforce the house frame for delivery, Prefab homes require sturdy materials, making them more durable out of the gate than traditionally built homes.
+Not every house can withstand the long journey of shipping from the factory to the site.
+Prefab homes require sturdy materials to reinforce the frame for delivery.
+This makes them more durable than traditionally built homes, right out of the gate.

 LOWER AVERAGE PERMIT VALUE

 Permitting, one of the hidden costs of home ownership, delivers better value to prefab homes too.
-According to the NAHB, permit value is a more useful figure than the home’s sale price.
-It’s because about 80 percent of prefab homes are built for the owners who will occupy them, “unlike site-built homes that are often built speculatively for sale at some point in the future,” explains Paul Emrath, NAHB vice president for survey and housing policy research.
+According to the NAHB, permit valuations are lower because about 80 percent of prefab homes are built for the owners who will live in them.
+“Unlike site-built homes that are often built speculatively for sale at some point in the future,” explains Paul Emrath, NAHB vice president for survey and housing policy research.

 READY TO EXPLORE?
-HERE ARE 18 INEXPENSIVE SUSTAINABLE HOMES.
+DISCOVER THE BEST AFFORDABLE SUSTAINABLE HOMES.

 Note: For comparison, we have included base prices at press time.
 These may have changed.
 Please check with each manufacturer for current pricing and additional costs involved.